vasil-sarandev/Knowledge-base/topics/backend-software-engineering/deep-dives/scaling-databases.md

 It’s achieved by either upgrading existing hardware (vertical scaling) or adding more servers (horizontal scaling).

 ---
-## CAP Theorem

-It states that in a distributed system, it’s impossible to simultaneously guarantee all three of the following properties:

-- **Consistency** - all nodes see the same data at the same time
-- **Availability** - every request receives a response, without guarantee that it contains the most recent version of the data)
-- **Partition tolerance** - the system continues to operate despite network failures between nodes.

-According to the theorem, a distributed system can only strongly provide two of these three guarantees at any given time.

----
 ## Database Indexes

 Database indexes are data structures that improve the speed of data retrieval operations in a database management system.
 They work similarly to book indexes, providing a quick way to look up information based on specific columns or sets of columns.